yoctoproject/poky/documentation/overview-manual/yp-intro.rst

 .. image:: figures/YP-flow-diagram.png
     :align: center

-Following is a brief summary of the "workflow":
+Here is a brief summary of the "workflow":

 1. Developers specify architecture, policies, patches and configuration details.